hakimbj16/wordle-algo-c/README.md

 Simple Wordle game and automated solver in C.

 ## How to run

-- Put words.txt in the same folder
+1. Put main.c and words.txt in the same folder
-- gcc main.c -o wordle
-- ./wordle
-  - Choose 1: Play as human
-  - Choose 2: Watch the solver
+2. Open the project in Code::Blocks (or any C compiler)
+3. Click Build & Run

+Choose 1 to play, 2 to watch solver.

 ## Screenshots